nhaloorsooraj/nhaloorsooraj.github.io/_posts/2024-04-04-simplependulum.md

 open the VS Code and create a file named pendulum.py

-The first step is to import the necessary libraries `manim` and `numpy`. numpy is a numerical python package which is needed for calculations like finsing cosine angle `cos` , squre-root `sqrt()` etc. the next step is todefine the frame size for our animation which is not mandatory.
+The first step is to import the necessary libraries, `manim` and `numpy`.
+NumPy is a numerical python package which is needed for calculations like finding cosine angle `cos` , squre-root `sqrt()` etc. the next step is to define the frame size for our animation which is not mandatory.
 Here I have chosen a potrait frame of size `1080 X 1920`.
 If we do not choose the frame size then the output will be in the default 1920 x 1080.

 ```python
 from manim import *